 What Happens at a DUI Roadblock in PA?

 If you are approaching a DUI roadblock in Pennsylvania and you are stopped, you must roll your window down to speak with the officer.
 Once you are stopped, the officer should advise you of the nature of the stop.
 At this point, the officer may ask if you have been drinking.
 Replying “yes” will almost guarantee you are asked to proceed to the next phase of the checkpoint, but lying is never advised.
 This can also happen if the officer believes they detected the odor of alcohol on your breath or emanating from your car.

 If you do advance to the second part of the sobriety checkpoint, an officer will ask you take a field sobriety test.
 Under Pennsylvania law, if an officer asks that you take a field sobriety you have the option to refuse.
 In fact, if an officer asks you anything beyond your name, license, registration, or proof of insurance, you have the right to decline to answer their question.
 Be careful about volunteering information at a sobriety checkpoint that is not required.

 If you happen to be taken into police custody, you no longer have the right to refuse a sobriety test.
 If you do refuse a chemical test after being arrested, your driver’s license will be suspended for up to 18 months, and evidence of your refusal will be used against you at your criminal DUI trial where you could face more penalties.
 Offenders with multiple DUIs may face even stiffer penalties.
 However, police must obtain a search warrant to take a blood sample under the Supreme Court’s ruling in Birchfield v.
 North Dakota.
+If you are taken into custody, contact a Philadelphia driving with a suspended license lawyer as soon as possible.
 Learn more about the punishment for 2nd DUI in Pennsylvania.

 Constitutionality of DUI Mobile Checkpoints